 Alex Handy is the founder and director of the Museum of Art and Digital Entertainment, a 501c3 non-profit video game museum located in downtown Oakland, California.
 The MADE preserves our digital heritage through playable exhibits across over 30 systems, and free programming classes for kids.
 The MADE also undertakes software preservation work, such as its relaunching of Habitat, the first virtual world, released in 1986 for C64.
 Habitat is now back online as Neohabitat.org.

-The New Stack is a wholly owned subsidiary of Insight Partners.
-TNS owner Insight Partners is an investor in the following companies: MADE, Famous, Real, Bit.
+The New Stack is a wholly owned subsidiary of Insight Partners, an investor in the following companies mentioned in this article: MADE.